 Ian at Swift Designworks engineered this stem.
 I sent him a few sketches, and we talked about Kooka stems and the Avid Saago (neat stem go check it out!), and what I wanted it to look like.
 He took my idea and sketch and made it better, in CAD.
 The end result is lightweight and elegant, but it’s tougher than a boiled owl.
 Simulated forces well above what a rider could ever produce show the steerer tube failing before the stem.
 That’s good!
 Steerer tubes can bend, aluminum stems, not so much.

-Ian makes this stem in his garage.
+The first few batches of these, Ian made this stem in his garage.
 Not unlike Paul Price did back in the 1989’s.
 His garage has a bunch of milling machines with names I can’t remember.
 They do all sorts of wizardly things with aluminum and steel.
-The point is, they’re made by one guy and his machines, and they are better for it.
-Super good QC.
+He's super overwhelmed these days so we had to find another machine shop to knock these out for us.
+So now they're machined in Maine by McKenney Machine & Tool Co. which is on a nice country road and has been around since 1980.
+They use a 5 axis machine, the most efficient machine for the job.
 Great finishing.
-We send them off to be anodized, and then we assemble them here, with clear grease and US made stainless steel bolts.
+They do the anodizing in house then we assemble them here, with clear grease and US made stainless steel bolts.
 The whole operation is US sourced stuff from start to finish.

 This is NOT an enduro bike stem.
 This is not a downhill or free ride stem.
 It is a normal mountain bike stem, or a road bike stem or a gravel bike stem or a touring bike stem.
 Not for big rock drops.
 Not for getting sendy.
 Gnar is fine but no sendy gnar gnar.